 With your latest bike ‘Ava’, you’ve taken the same, limited production run approach.
 Is this something we can continue to expect from Bandit9?

-"Yes, absolutely.
+“Yes, absolutely.
 The reason we do the limited production runs is to strike a balance between creativity and business.
 It gives me the time to think on the next design while existing motorcycles are in production.
-Building beyond "one-offs" also gives more than one person a chance to own something beautiful, but at the same time, it’s still a very personal machine because it they're so rare.
+Building beyond “one-offs” also gives more than one person a chance to own something beautiful, but at the same time, it’s still a very personal machine because they’re so rare.
 The limited production run also gives Bandit9 the opportunity to maintain an artistic approach to motorcycles while sustaining a business that can grow.

 I want Bandit9 to separate from the custom motorcycle industry so we focus on making products – we don’t take client requests.
 I was in the advertising industry for such a long time that I’m a little exhausted “incorporating” client requests.
 Those who have been in the industry will know that this back and forth can take ages and sometimes (actually, most of the time) leads to work that is subpar to the original vision.
 I want the ability to protect the team’s vision and come out with something pure.”

 What was the design approach for AVA?